crownstone/website/14-app-help.md

 ![Crownstone behaviour]({{ site.url }}/attachments/screenshots/screenshot_behaviour2.jpg){: style="width:23%"}
 ![Crownstone behaviour]({{ site.url }}/attachments/screenshots/screenshot_behaviour1.jpg){: style="width:23%"}

 If you click on "When you enter the Sphere", "I won't do anything", you can adjust the behaviour.
 For example you can have a light switch on when you enter the sphere.
 Note, that this is the proximity function with fewer than four Crownstones.
-If you more than four Crownstones you can use real indoor positioning where the system knows in which room you are.
+If you have more than four Crownstones you can use real indoor positioning.
+Then it is possible to configure behaviour when you enter or exit a room!

 {% include snippets/faq-end %}